GACJ/complib-help/docs/compositions/overview.md

     The blue line display will also auto-resize to fit the width of your browser window.
 For longer compositions on higher numbers, this may result in bell numbers which are very small.

+    In these cases, you may wish to adjust the number of columns or rows which are displayed in the [blue line display options](../methods/blueline_options.md).

 ## Music Score
 This tab calculates a numerical score for the composition based on the various metrics, or **tests**, specified in a **music scheme**.
 The table in the tab provides a breakdown of this score: for each applicable test, the number of rows in the composition which satisfy the test is given.